 It is half a millennium old.
 Here is what he recounts: “I discover that Germans and their cousins invaded Asia under the command of a king, whom the Goths and Germans called Danheuser, and the Greeks Thananses, and whom they worshipped as a god.[…] Wolfram von Eschenbach… and a few like him… have transformed the ancient Germanic lords and princes, changed their adventures and histories into love stories and they would have believe in their poems that so much blood flowed, so many trials endured, and that is was not on account of war, as women do not much like to hear of this, as of love…

-The Tannhäuser of Aventinus, who reaches the ‘rose garden’ is a king, who later becomes a god.
-His divination is confirmed by the fact that he enters forever into the ‘rose garden’ and that the keys of Heaven are conferred to his charge. — The god of the garden cannot be that of the Bible and the keys of Heaven — read: of the ‘rose garden’ — can only be understood in the sense of this ‘master key’ – a Dietrich.
+The Tannhäuser of Aventinus, who reaches the Rose garden is a king, who later becomes a god.
+His apotheosis is certain.
+Because he enters forever into the rose garden.
+Moreover he possesses the keys of Heaven.
+The god of the garden cannot be that of the Bible.
+The keys of Heaven or of the Rose garden can only be understood in the sense of this master key, a Dietrich.